-Check out our student accommodation - a comfortable and convenient option whether you're a first-year or postgraduate student, new to Auckland, or living away from home for the first time.
-AUT's student accommodation is modern and secure, offering a social community just aut.ac.nz/accommodation
+Check out our student accommodation - a comfortable and convenient option whether you're a first-year or postgraduate student, new to Auckland, or living away from home for \\\\\\ the first time.

+AUT's student accommodation is secure, offering a social community walk away from our City or North even be eligible for a scholarship accommodation costs.